Hawaii Furikake Chex Mix Recipe

 Now make the syrup.
 Melt the butter in a saucepan.
 Once melted, add in the Karo Syrup (or honey), sugar, vegetable oil, and soy sauce.
 Stir to mix.

-Pour the syrup over the two pans of chex mix, make sure to divide the syrup equally between the two pans.
+Pour the syrup over the two pans of Chex mix, make sure to divide the syrup equally between the two pans.

-Using two big spoons/spatulas, toss the chex mix until all the pieces are evenly coated with the syrup.
+Using two big spoons/spatulas, toss the Chex mix until all the pieces are evenly coated with the syrup.
 Then pour in Furikake, split between the two pans.
 Stir until the furikake is mixed evenly.

 Bake at 250F for 1 hour.
 Take the pan out every 15 minutes to toss/mix to make sure it cooks evenly.